Jammed disks of two sizes and weights in a channel: Alternating sequences: Alternative particles

 \section{Alternative particles}

 If gravity can be neglected, as is the case when the plane of the channel is oriented horizontally, the analysis requires no more than two species of particles, constructed from the tiles listed in Table~\ref{tab:t1}.
-The specifications of the two compacts are shown in Table~\ref{tab:t7}.
-These compacts are activated from the twofold degenerate pseudo-vacuum,
+The geometric and energetic specifications of the two compacts are shown in Table~\ref{tab:t7}.